Stuffed Courgette Flowers

 As you cut into the flowers, they unburden themselves of their warm, honeyed, creamy sauce which moistens the breadcrumbed veal in the most fragrant way.

 At the restaurant Lurra in London (Seymour Place) they stuff their courgette flowers with a brandade – a smooth emulsion of salt cod (bacalao) and olive oil.
 Coincidentally (or is it?) bacalao is the inspiration for another of Montalban’s immoral recipes.
+At Norma in Fitzrovia they serve courgette flowers stuffed with crab and chilli.

 In Rome they stuff their zucchini flowers with mozzarella and anchovy – but personally I think the mozzarella is a bit too heavy and dense, and the anchovy a bit overpowering.